apoapse1/Librum-for-Skyrim-VR/source/1_Installation.rst

 Firstly, the easiest part.
 We need to disable the Steam Overlay for your chosen Skyrim version (SSE or VR).
 Simply right click the game in the left tab of steam, select properties, and then uncheck "Enable the Steam Overlay while in-game."

 We also need to make sure that Steam won't install the game into the default Program Files Location.
 This is more complicated, but still not difficult.
 You should be fine if you follow this `guide
 <https://help.steampowered.com/en/faqs/view/4BD4-4528-6B2E-8327>`_ on how to create a Steam Library folder elsewhere.
-You only need to follow the "How do I change the default installation path for my games?" section. **You do not need to set the new folder to the default install location**_, but you can if you would like.
+You only need to follow the "How do I change the default installation path for my games?" section.
+  **You do not need to set the new folder to the default install location.** You can if you would like.
 Simply having a new location is enough.

 After you have a new Steam Library folder outside of the ``Program Files (x86)`` location, you can install your Skyrim version.
 When you click to install now you should get a pop-up with a drop down box in which you can select where you would like to install the game.
 Simply select the newly created folder from this menu.

 Once the game is installed you should check to make sure the install is clean.
 The only files inside the ``Data`` folder of your new Skyrim install should be:

-	Video *(this is a folder)*
+	* Video *(this is a folder)*
-	Dawnguard.esm
+	* Dawnguard.esm
-	Dragonborn.esm
+	* Dragonborn.esm
-	Hearthfire.esm
+	* Hearthfire.esm
-	Skyrim - Animations.bsa
+	* Skyrim - Animations.bsa
-	Skyrim - Interface.bsa
+	* Skyrim - Interface.bsa
-	Skyrim - Meshes0.bsa
+	* Skyrim - Meshes0.bsa
-	Skyrim - Meshes1.bsa
+	* Skyrim - Meshes1.bsa
-	Skyrim - Misc.bsa
+	* Skyrim - Misc.bsa
-	Skyrim - Patch.bsa
+	* Skyrim - Patch.bsa
-	Skyrim - Shaders.bsa
+	* Skyrim - Shaders.bsa
-	Skyrim - Sounds.bsa
+	* Skyrim - Sounds.bsa
-	Skyrim - Textures0.bsa
+	* Skyrim - Textures0.bsa
-	Skyrim - Textures1.bsa
+	* Skyrim - Textures1.bsa
-	Skyrim - Textures2.bsa
+	* Skyrim - Textures2.bsa
-	Skyrim - Textures3.bsa
+	* Skyrim - Textures3.bsa
-	Skyrim - Textures4.bsa
+	* Skyrim - Textures4.bsa
-	Skyrim - Textures5.bsa
+	* Skyrim - Textures5.bsa
-	Skyrim - Textures6.bsa
+	* Skyrim - Textures6.bsa
-	Skyrim - Textures7.bsa
+	* Skyrim - Textures7.bsa
-	Skyrim - Textures8.bsa
+	* Skyrim - Textures8.bsa
-	Skyrim - Voices_en0.bsa
+	* Skyrim - Voices_en0.bsa
-	Skyrim.esm
+	* Skyrim.esm
-	Update.esm
+	* Update.esm

 If there are other files in your Data folder, go back and make sure you followed all the steps when uninstalling.
 If your folder only has those files, you can continue.